Frolle/Schmaps/README.md

 The app contains database that contains information on lecture halls, other rooms, microwaves, restaurants and ATMs on Chalmers campus Lindholmen and Johanneberg.

 IMPORTANT!
-When using check in be aware that the data is send with a regular GET http request.
+When using Check In be aware that the data is send with a regular GET http request.
 If you do not want your name to be shown do not type any name and you should log in as "Unknown"

 Permissions used:
 - android.permission.INTERNET: used so that the Schmpas can access Internet and get directions, buss timetable etc.